cobriensr/csv-import-app/README.md

-# tax-lot-matching
+# csv-import-app
-A small system that processes crypto asset activity and computes how inventory changes over time.
+A small system that processes csv imports and records GL activity.